 Wake Alternative Break

-WAB 2018 Trip Locations and Descriptions will be released Fall 2017.
+WAB 2018 Trip Locations and Descriptions:

 - Otway, OH (Sustainable Agriculture): Hurricane Run Farm is a small farm in an isolated valley near Shawnee State Forest.
 They produce a wide variety of vegetables, fruits, jams and jellies, baked goods, and granola.
 Students will volunteer at Hurricane Run Farm and learn about the importance of sustainable farming.